Chinmay-395/Last-Pass-API/FrontEnd/lastpass_reactjs/src/redux/README.md

 I would make different folders for different elements ie "auth" folder for handling authentication & "lp_data" folder for handling lastPass data.
+## Notes:
+--currently the out of the CRUD operations only retrieve is completed with authentications